GoogleCloudDataproc/initialization-actions/connectors/README.md

 For example:

-*   if Spark BigQuery connector 0.21.1 version is specified and Hadoop BigQuery connector version is specified, then only Spark BigQuery connector version 0.21.1 will be installed:
+*   if Spark BigQuery connector 0.21.1 version is specified and Hadoop BigQuery connector version is not specified, then only Spark BigQuery connector version 0.21.1 will be installed:

     ```shell
     REGION=<region>